ActiveThis profile is actively maintained

 The first Arab multinational bank, Arab African International Bank (AAIB), is a joint venture between the Central Bank of Egypt and the Kuwait Investment Authority, incorporated in 1964.
 The Arab African International Bank provides retail, corporate, and investment banking services in Egypt and internationally.
 The company offers various personal banking products and services.
-The AAIB is the first Egyptian bank to adopt the Equator Principles in January 2009.
+The AAIB became the first Egyptian bank to adopt the Equator Principles in January 2009.

 5 Midan Al Saray Al Koubra Garden City

 |Annual report||Annual report 2019|

 AAIB's two main share holders are Central Bank of Egypt and Kuwait Investment Authority which each holds 49.37%.